jgumoes/RTC_interface/readme.md

 In the future, I'd like to use a chipset with on-board eeprom for storing the timezone and dst offsets, but hobbyist RTC modules will need access to some kind of storage.
 This will probably be in the form of a filesystem interface class.

-There is a known bug where a timestamp for 1/3/2024 (a leap year) gets interpreted as 2/3/2024
+TODO: i need to add a toggle for the 1hz square wave output
+TODO: i need to make test files for embedded tests
+TODO: examples!

 # Theory of Operation

 ## Reading time

 The normal process of reading time is:
- - TODO: the class loads stored timezone and daylight savings offsets from storage and holds as instance variables
+ - the class loads stored timezone and daylight savings offsets from a storage class and holds them as instance variables
  - local time is read from the chipset in whichever form it uses, and stores the decimal values in a struct
  - the DateTimeStruct can be read directly.
 DateTimeStruct::readReady will be true if the read operation has completed (useful for RTOS)
  - if a local timestamp is required, the DateTimeStruct values are combined into seconds since midnight 1/1/2000.
 SECONDS_BETWEEN_1970_2000 can be added if the 1970 epoch is preferred.